alburezg/child_death_clean/README.md

 C - Results

 UN World Population Prospect data was downloaded by hand before running the scripts in 'A - Data formatting' and stored in the folder
 Data/wpp_data.
-All data come from: https://population.un.org/wpp/Download/, downloaded on 14 October 2019.
+All data come from: [https://population.un.org/wpp/Download/](https://population.un.org/wpp/Download/), downloaded on 14 October 2019.
 See the *Supporting Information* for more details about the data and estimation.

 In order to run the code, please download this repository as a zip file, extract it and run in R.
-The scripts in all three folders needs to be executed in order for the figures and tables to be produced and stored in the folder Output.
-The scripts `__source_all.R`, included in each of the three directories mentioned above, can be used for this purpose.
+The scripts in all three folders needs to be executed in order for the figures and tables to be produced and stored in the `Output` directory.
+The scripts `__source_all.R`, included in each of the three sub-directories, can be used for this purpose.

 `> sessionInfo()`